What is Radon Testing? Part 1

 The "When" & "How" of Radon Testing

 The “heating season” of October to April is the ideal time to conduct radon testing.
-Long term Radon testing is the most simple method and must be done in “closed home conditions,” meaning closing all the windows and doors (outside of normal home functions).
+Long term Radon testing is the most simple method and should be done in average home conditions.
+Meaning closing all the windows and doors (outside of normal home functions) to replicate your current living conditions.

-The compact testing kit is put in the lowest lived-in area of the home following the instructions.
+The compact testing kit is put in the lowest lived-in area of the home (usually your basement) following the instructions.
 Avoid using the device in the kitchen, bathroom, crawl space or any highly ventilated spaces (i.e. laundry room).
-Follow the procedure when the test is finished (after 90 days and up to 1 year of exposure) and return it to the lab by mail for analysis.
+Follow the procedure and when the test is finished (after 90 days and up to 1 year of exposure), return it to the lab by mail for analysis.
 Within a few weeks, you will get your results via e-mail.

 The Guidelines of Radon Testing